jadedavies11/simplifier-project-source-control/fhir-standards-wales/backup/guides/FHIR-Standards-Wales-Implementation-Guide/Home/FHIR-Assets/Profiles-and-Extensions/Profiles/DataStandardsWales-DocumentReference.page.md

 The extensions listed below allow a number of the data elements listed above to be supported where not currently supported by the FHIR standard:
   * Data Standards Wales extensions
     * {{pagelink:Extension-DataStandardsWales-DocumentDigitalStatus}} supports the capture of a mandatory indication of whether the document was born digital or scanned.

-    * {{pagelink:Extension-DataStandardsWales-SourceSystem}} supports the identification of the system which supplied the document details.
-    * {{pagelink:Extension-DataStandardsWales-DocumentVersion}} supports the capture of a document version as defined in FHIR R5.
-    * {{pagelink:Extension-DataStandardsWales-DocumentAttester}} supports the capture of attester details as defined in FHIR R5 via a complex extension.
+  * Backport extensions
+    * The following extensions are based on elements in the [HL7 R5 DocumentReference](https://www.hl7.org/fhir/r5/documentreference.html) resource definition.
+See {{pagelink:Home/Help-and-Support/Deployment.page.md}} for more information on dependencies.
-    * {{pagelink:Extension-DataStandardsWales-DocumentErrorStatus}} supports the exchange of information about the validity of the document.
+      * **ExtensionDocumentReference_Attester** supports the identification of the person or entity that attested to the accuracy of the document.
+It is based on `DocumentReference.attester` in R5.
-    * {{pagelink:Extension-DataStandardsWales-DocumentErrorAction}} supports the capture of the error workflow actions that led to the current error status.
+      * **ExtensionDocumentReference_Version** supports the capture of an explicitly assigned identifer of a variation of the content in the DocumentReference.
+It is based on `DocumentReference.version` in R5.
-    * {{pagelink:Extension-DataStandardsWales-DocumentAttribute}} supports the capture of additional document metadata via a complex extension.